Ronix-arch/TodoList-Application/README.md

-# TodoList-Application ( Both Back end and FrontEnd)
+# TodoList-Application ( Both Back-end and Front-end)
 Implementation of a simple todolist using React and Spring framework.